koushikgarg11/Water_ATM/README.md

-# Water ATM Downtime Atlas — Merged Edition
+# Water ATM Downtime Atlas

 This merges the two previous versions instead of choosing between them: